Camp Abercorn: Setting and overview

 The series is set in the Rocky Mountains at a summer camp mirroring a BSA-structured camp.
 GLAAD describes Camp Abercorn as "A new fictional dramatic web series... follow[ing] the staff [who] develop as leaders, or Compass Guides, while learning and growing away from the pressures of school and work."
 The camp is typical of scouting camps that generally deal with social interactions that are almost exclusively between males.

 Characters

 Colin: Colin hails from London and is a direct descendant of one of the Compass Guides founders.
 He wants nothing to do with the camp.

 Mark: Mark is Camp Abercorn's new director.

 Russell: Russell is a "archetypical life-time scout" who is the shooting sports director at Camp Abercorn.

 Zak: Zak is Russell's protege, and also happens to be gay.

 Plot

-A British teenager angry with the world, a closeted Eagle Guide, and a Shooting Sports Director with a thirst for power, are part of the colorful staff that collide at Compass Guide Camp.
+A British teenager angry with the world, a closeted Eagle Guide, and a Shooting Sports Director with a thirst for power, are part of the staff that collide at Compass Guide Camp.
 A mysterious new Camp Director with a militant past (and pet chicken) finds he's not sure where he's going, but he's leading the way.